Q-dimi/return_tests/README.md

 # return-tests

-return-tests tests if a functions return value matches a regular expression, data type and data value. return-tests plans on adding more types of tests for return values.
+return-tests loops through functions and runs as many parameterized tests per function that you add ([[4, 8], [10, 2]]).
+After a function executes a test case, its return value is compared against any of the chosen unit tests you have added.
+The three tests are listed below in the unit object.

 ```sh
 npm i return-tests